pixelcmtd/CXClient/UPDATER.md

 If you *have* to update, you won't be able to use the really old versions in a few years, which would be fatal retro-wise.

-The two quotes from Bryan Lunduke, we said that in his talk "programmers_are_evil();".
+The two quotes from Bryan Lunduke, he said that in his talk "programmers_are_evil();".